nikkijuk/lifegoals/README.md

 #### Listening firebase auth within bloc is unstable?

-I didn't manage to get it working usin block multiproviders & tree scopes.
+I did have problems to get it working using bloc multiproviders & tree scopes.

+Still, following presented best practices of bloc library worked at the end.

 #### dependency injection to the rescue

-I hope that lazy singleton would just be nice hack and give app time to initailize all in right orger
+I hoped that lazy singleton would be nice hack and give app time to initialize all in right order.

+sadly: not. either blocks were closed prematurely or firebase was not initialized correctly.

+This wasn't really use case for DI in Flutter, but DI is good for something else, so: experiment it.

 #### install get_it & injectable

-add get it library and code generator for configurations
+add get_it and injectable libraries and code generator for configurations

 ```sh
 $ flutter pub add get_it